Alvaro Lopez Ortega / 2026-04-13 Briefing

 This article provides a guide on customizing tmux by editing the ~/.tmux.conf configuration file to improve usability.
 Suggested modifications include remapping the prefix key for easier access, implementing more intuitive pane-splitting commands, and setting up an easy way to reload configurations.

-DuckLake v1.0 has been released as a production-ready lakehouse format specification that centralizes metadata in a database instead of scattered files.
-Its reference implementation, the ducklake extension for DuckDB v1.5.2, supports SQLite, PostgreSQL, and DuckDB as catalogs.
+DuckLake v1.0 has launched as a production-ready lakehouse format specification that centralizes metadata in a SQL-based catalog instead of scattered files.
+The release includes the ducklake extension for DuckDB, which supports SQLite, PostgreSQL, and DuckDB as catalogs.

 Servo 0.1.0 available on crates.io